TASSUSA/TASSUSA.github.io/_members/morshed.md

 picture: "picture-1517-1396059512.png"
 ---
 #### Background:
 Mr. Morshed Osmani works as a Senior Software Engineer at the largest software development company in the world.
-He works part-time in the TASS USA company as the director of the Software development team.
+He works part-time in the TASS company as the director of the Software development team.
 Mr. Osmani physically works from Redmond, WA..

 #### Education:
 - MS in Computer Science, North Dakota State University